g-farrow/boto3_batch_utils/README.md

 #### Client Specific Advanced Usage
 Each client has its own advanced usage, refer to each client's docs for further information.

+#### Uniqueness of Messages
+Boto3 Batch Utils is designed to help ensure efficient transmission of messages to an AWS Service.
+To this end it will attempt to ensure it does not transmit duplicate messages within a batch.
+However, this is different on a client by client basis.

+Some AWS Services, such as DynamoDB have strong opinions about the 'uniqueness' of a message.
+Where as others, such as Cloudwatch Metrics, will allow duplicate messages to be sent.
+Where possible Boto3 Batch Utils clients will deduplicate messages when they are submitted with `submit_payload`.
+To learn more about a specific client's deduplication behaviour refer to its documentation.

+If a submitted message is _not_ considered to be unique, then a `WARNING` log will be written.
+However, as this is considered correct behaviour, not exception is raised.
+[Click here](https://g-farrow.github.io/boto3_batch_utils/advanced-usage/logging) for more information about logging.

+Messages are only checked for uniqueness against any messages which are pending dispatch.
+Once a message has been sent to its respective AWS Service, the client will no longer be aware of it.
+Therefore uniqueness is not enforced across multiple batches.